Jalen Philpot

-Jalen Philpot (born July 26, 2000) is a professional Canadian football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+Jalen Philpot (born July 26, 2000) is a Canadian professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).

 University career

 After being recruited by multiple U Sports football programs, Philpot committed to play for the Calgary Dinos in January 2018.
 In his rookie year, in 2018, he played in all eight regular season games where he had 18 catches for 323 yards and three touchdowns.

 In 2019, he had a breakout year as he recorded 52 catches (second in U Sports) for 767 yards (fourth) and eight touchdowns (first).
 For his outstanding sophomore season, he was named a Canada West All-Star and U Sports First Team All-Canadian.
 He continued to find success though the playoffs that year as the Dinos went all the way to the 55th Vanier Cup game.
 In the championship game against the Montreal Carabins, Philpot recorded four catches for a team-leading 116 receiving yards and one touchdown as the Dinos emerged victorious and he became a Vanier Cup champion.

 Philpot did not play in 2020 due to the cancellation of the 2020 U Sports football season, but returned for his third season in 2021, where he led all of U Sports in receiving yards with 799 yards from 42 receptions and scored three touchdowns in just six games.
 He was again named a Canada West All-Star and U Sports First Team All-Canadian, but the Dinos failed to qualify for the playoffs and defend their Vanier Cup title.
 For his U Sports career, he played in 22 regular season games where he had 113 receptions for 1,889 yards and ten touchdowns.